alyssating/CS201-p3-markov2/README.md

 ## Developing and Testing EfficientMarkov

 The starter code should already include `EfficientMarkov`.
 You will note that it `extends BaseMarkov`, meaning that every object of `EfficientMarkov` also has all of the instance variables and methods included in `BaseMarkov`, with the same implementation of those methods by default (this is called **inheritance** in object-oriented programming).
-To `EfficientMarkov` more efficient, you will see that the starter code `@Override`s two methods: `setTraining` and `getFollows`.
+To make `EfficientMarkov` more efficient, you will see that the starter code `@Override`s two methods: `setTraining` and `getFollows`.
 You need to complete the implementation of these two methods as described below.

 <details>
 <summary>Expand for Details on the constructor for EfficientMarkov</summary>